-Details about Vespa crabro, the European hornet commonly found in the UK, can be viewed here.
+Details about Vespa crabro, the European hornet commonly found in the UK, can be viewed on this leaflet.

-To help distinguish between the many species of Vespa species, the French Museum of Natural History have produced an Identification Information Sheet.
+To help distinguish between the many Vespa species, the French Museum of Natural History has produced an Identification Information Sheet.

 In the event that the Asian hornet should arrive in Great Britain, a Contingency Plan for dealing with it has been produced and can be found below: